HebaAli48/HomeTemplate/README.md

 ## Description

-This project is a boilerplate template for creating home or landing page websites using React and various libraries and tools.
+This project is a  template for creating home or landing page websites using React and various libraries and tools.

 ### Demo